 Course Outline

 REVISED: August/2017 Transportation

 Job Title:

 Diesel Technician

 Career Pathway:

 Systems Diagnostics and Service

 Industry Sector:

 Transportation

-ONET-SOC CODE:
+O\NET-SOC CODE:

+49-3031.00

 CBEDS Title:

 Diesel Equipment Mechanics

 CBEDS No.:

-Auto Tech: Diesel/1

-Credits: 15 Hours: 180

-Course Description:

-This competency-based course is one in a sequence of three courses designed to meet the Automotive Service Excellence (ASE) Program Certification Standards set by the National Automotive Technicians Education Foundation (NATEF).
+79-90-55 Auto Tech: Diesel/1 Credits: 15 Hours: 180 Course Description: This competency-based course is one in a sequence of three courses designed to meet the Automotive Service Excellence (ASE) Program Certification Standards set by the National Automotive Technicians Education Foundation (NATEF).
 It provides students with technical instruction and practical experience with diesel engines incorporating sustainable and green vehicle technologies.
 Instruction includes classroom and workplace policies and procedures in accordance with federal, state, and local safety and environmental regulations.
 It covers the proper use, maintenance, and storage of diesel repair tools and equipment as well as the effective use of service manuals and computer-based information systems.
 Emphasis is placed on the techniques in the following areas of diesel engine diagnosis and repair: general, cylinder head and valve train, and engine block.
 It also teaches trade mathematics, resource management, and employability skills.
 The competencies in this course are aligned with the California High School Academic Content Standards and the California Career Technical Education Model Curriculum Standards.
+Prerequisites: Enrollment requires successful completion of the Auto Tech: Engine Repair (79-90-73) course.
+NOTE: For Perkins purposes this course has been designated as a introductory/concentrator course.
+Meets NATEF Standards and identifies priority tasks in medium/heavy trucdk diesel engine.
+Check the NATEF Manual for explanation of priority 1, 2, or 3 tasks.
+This course cannot be repeated once a student receives a Certificate of Completion.